nfeddersen/petrosianbot-lichess/README.md

 	--  b) If it is in a game, you must manually resign the game -- bot will not remember position

 	--  c) Run command 8 (b) again to bring bot back online

+10) Editing the trash talk lines
+	-- a) All the lines that the bot uses to trash talk are contained in the trushTalkDict on line 21 -- b) Change as many or as few of the lines that you want to your own lines.
+Don't include anything that would be frowned upon by Lichess